MaxRohowsky/database-ai-react/README.md

 Here's what I want:
 - I want the query syntax to match the database engine that I use without having to learn favours of SQL across ~20 DB engines.
 - I want the SQL queries to be tailored to my DB tables by sending the DB Schema as context.
-- A beautiful desktop native app that saves all my env vars on my Computer not some random ass cloud.
+- A beautiful desktop native app that saves all my env vars on my Computer not some random cloud.
 - Supports all the relational database technologies that i use on the regular in one unified client app.
 - A bomb dark mode.